Pris-c/hp-characters-age/README.md

 To practice the backend development I chose to use an [API](https://hp-api.onrender.com/) about one of my favorites histories, witch is Harry Potter's one.
 It's a simple project that returns the current age of some of the characters.

-You can interact with my project by the Swagger Interface in [this link](https://hp-prd.up.railway.app/swagger-ui/index.html).

 ### The API

 Currently, the [HP-API](https://hp-api.onrender.com/) has information of 402 characters.
 Not everyone has all the information.